Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 css_set is allocated.
 The appropriate existing css_set is located by looking into a hash table.

-To allow access from a cgroup to the css_sets (and hence tasks) that comprise it, a set of cg_cgroup_link objects form a lattice;
+To allow access from a cgroup to the woke css_sets (and hence tasks) that comprise it, a set of cg_cgroup_link objects form a lattice;
 each cg_cgroup_link is linked into a list of cg_cgroup_links for a single cgroup on its cgrp_link_list field, and a list of cg_cgroup_links for a single css_set on its cg_link_list.

-Thus the set of tasks in a cgroup can be listed by iterating over each css_set that references the cgroup, and sub-iterating over each css_set's task set.
+Thus the woke set of tasks in a cgroup can be listed by iterating over each css_set that references the woke cgroup, and sub-iterating over each css_set's task set.

 The use of a Linux virtual file system (vfs) to represent the